jksprattler/jennas-runbooks/Azure/bazure-tf-ad-rbac-pt2.md

 ### Conclusion

 You now have much more efficient method for managing Azure AD Users using the CSV file and Terraform `for_each` meta-arguments.
 Azure AD Group membership is dynamically configured using `for_each` meta-arguments against department names assigned to users which excludes the requirement for purchasing Azure AD Premium P1 licenses.
 The SPN used by the Github Actions workflow is further locked down to adhere to the principal of least privileges and it's configured in the Terraform code.
-Having your AD users, groups and SPN's configured as code allows for consistency in your configuration settings.
+Having your AD users, groups and SPN's configured as code allows for consistency of settings and permissions across your infrastructure.
 It also increases a level of security awareness since PR's will require review/approval for code changes.